Posts

 Image

-Jesus summons us to become “ perfect as our heavenly Father is perfect ,” yet how can we emulate the perfect righteousness of God?
-His explanation is clear – By performing acts of mercy for others, especially our enemies .
-Self-sacrificial love is the heart of the Gospel and the essential nature of the merciful God.
-Was Jesus not the Messiah who submitted to an unjust death on our behalf when we were yet the “ enemies of God ”?
+Mercy and love are the defining characteristics of Christ’s disciples, and they reflect the essential nature of His Father – Matthew 5:43-48.
+Jesus exhorted us to become “ perfect as your heavenly Father is perfect ,” yet how can we reflect the perfect righteousness of God?
+Our Lord's answer is clear - By performing acts of mercy, especially to our enemies .
+Self-sacrificial love goes to the heart of Christ’s message and demonstrates the merciful nature of His Father.
+Was the Nazarene not the Messiah who submitted to an unjust death for us when we were the “ enemies of God ”?